Focus on God, not on your problems - Rev. Minister

-The Reverend Dr. Kwadwo Boateng Bempah of the Holy Hill Assemblies of God Church has advised the citizenry to place their focus only on God and not on their problems.
+Reverend Dr. Kwadwo Boateng Bempah of the Holy Hill Assemblies of God Church, has advised the citizenry to place their focus only on God and not on their problems.

-He said God was the custodian of every good thing in life, as such, those who focused on Him enjoyed lasting blessings and peace of mind.
+He said God is the custodian of every good thing in life, as such, those who focus on Him enjoy lasting blessings and peace of mind.

 “Everything you focus on enlarges; so make sure you only focus on the right things.
 When you focus on money, you will always be poor; when you focus on a man or woman, you will struggle to get a great spouse.
 Leave all those worries to God to take care of,” he said.